 Personal Legal Help With Family Law Matters

 At the Augusta firm of Alex M. Brown Law, LLC, we are proud to help you find lasting legal solutions to your family law concerns.
-Attorney Alex M. Brown has nearly a decade of experience in the following areas, among others:
+Attorney Alex M. Brown has 14 years of experience in the following areas, among others:

 - Divorce and asset division